maxmazzeschi/public-transport-datasets/README.md

 Please refer to [Report.md](https://github.com/maxmazzeschi/public-transport-datasets/blob/main/Report.md) for Countries and Cities supported

 ## Adopt a City or a Country !
 Can't find your City or Country?
+Or information are incomplete or not exact ?
 I will be happy for your contribution!
 Send me a message with details for the feed, or with the city and the transportation provider, and I'll try to add to the datasets!